-TABLEII

-COMPARISON BETWEEN SOME FUNCTIONAL PROPERTIES OF [8] AND OUR PROTOCOL
+TABLEII COMPARISON BETWEEN SOME FUNCTIONAL PROPERTIES OF [8] AND OUR

-FROTOCOL [8] Our protocol Alphabet is binary Alphabet is arbitrary with negligible effect on the performance Text must be fully known Text can be change or grow even before outsourcing during the query phase Patterns must be predicted No information is needed about before outsourcing the pattern before query phase Only keyword search Text search and keyword search Maximum size of the pattern must be predicted before No limitation for pattern size outsourcing Small patterns cannot be used Security does not depend on the due to vulnerability to brute pattern size; any size can be force attack queried.
-Simple predicted patterns can More complex patterns, e.g. be queried wildcard, can be queried Security depends on several Security depends on the security conflicting parameters (there is parameter of the encryption a trade-of between them) scheme Several kinds of information leakage, e.g. some repetitions No information leakage regarding and matching positions can be the Ideal Functionality. learnt, some un-queried patterns can be queried. patterns can be queried.
+PROTOCOL [8] Our protocol Alphabet is binary Alphabet is arbitrary with negligible effect on the performance Text must be fully known Text can be change or grow even before outsourcing during the query phase Patterns must be predicted No information is needed about before outsourcing the pattern before query phase Only keyword search Text search and keyword search Maximum size of the pattern must be predicted before outsourcing No limitation for pattern size Small patterns cannot be used Security does not depend on the due to vulnerability to brute pattern size; any size can be force attack queried.
+Simple predicted patterns can be queried More complex patterns, e.g. wildcard, can be queried Security depends on several Security depends on the security conflicting parameters (there is parameter of the encryption a trade-of between them) scheme Several kinds of information leakage, e.g. some repetitions and matching positions can be learnt, some un-queried patterns can be queried.
+No information leakage regarding the Ideal Functionality.